 During 2019, our Board held five meetings, the Audit Committee held nine meetings, the Compensation Committee held four meetings, and the Nominating and Corporate Governance Committee held four meetings.
 Each of our directors attended at least 75% (in the aggregate) of the meetings of the board and the committees on which such director served during 2019.
-In addition, (1) with the exception of one director being absent at a single board meeting, each of our directors attended all of our board meetings in 2019, (2) each of our directors serving on the Compensation Committee in 2019 attended all of the committee meetings in 2019, (3) each of our directors serving on the Nominating and Corporate Governance Committee attended all of the committee meetings in 2019, and (4) with the exception of one director being absent at a single committee meeting, each of our directors serving on the Audit Committee attended all of the committee meetings in 2019.
+In addition, (1) with the exception of one director being absent at a single board meeting, each of our directors attended all of our board meetings in 2019, (2) each of our directors serving on the Compensation Committee in 2019 attended all of the committee meetings in 2019, and (4) with the exception of one director being absent at a single committee meeting, each of our directors serving on the Audit Committee attended all of the committee meeting, each of our directors serving on the Audit Committee attended all of the committee meetings in 2019.
 Our Board has adopted a policy strongly encouraging all of our directors to attend the annual meeting of shareholders.
 For this Annual Meeting, the attendance of our directors will be on a remote basis as the result of the fact that we are holding a virtual annual meeting as reflected herein.
 Seven directors attended the annual meeting of shareholders in May 2019.